 Auto liability insurance provides crucial protection for drivers if they are involved in an accident and are determined to be responsible for injury to others or damage to their property.
-Nebraska law provides that drivers in the state must carry certain minimum amounts of liability coverage to address this situation.
+Nebraska requires that drivers in the state must carry at least set minimum amounts of liability coverage.

 - $25,000 per person for bodily injury

 - $50,000 per accident for bodily injury, meaning for more than a single person